mattcyw/name-sorter/README.md

 - Gradle `pmd` plugin is used for code quality checks.
 - Gradle configuration files are included to define project settings and dependencies.
 - GitHub Action `./.github/workflows/ci-pipeline.yml` trigger the build pipeline upon pushing changes to both `main` and `dev` branches.
 - Test reports created in GitHub Action are uploaded as artifacts, such that developers may download them for inspection
+- Compiled Jar is also uploaded as artifacts for download

 ### 3. (Optional) To have some fun with data structures and algorithms